LuKks/docker-bin/README.md

 require('docker-bin')(__dirname, { cwd: true })
 ```

+The user can disable any forced option in the code like so `--cwd=false`.

 ## API

 #### `bin(dirname, [options])`

+Build and run the Dockerfile.

+The name and version from `package.json` is used to tag the Docker image.

-It uses `process.argv` as default options, unless you override them.
+It uses `process.argv` to override the default options.

 Available `options`